francofgp/Syndeo/README.md

 DreamTeam™ (our team name) was born in 2017 in the interior of Córdoba, more precisely in the town of Villa María.
 This team was maintained throughout our passage through the U.T.N.

-Reaching the end of this cycle, and to put a brooch at the height of our passage through this house of studies, is why Syndeo is born.
+Reaching the end of this cycle, and to put a brooch at the height of our passage through this house of studies, is why SYNDEO is born.
 SYNDEO was developed by:

 - Pértile, Franco Giuliano